akashsonowal/akashsonowal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Firstly, big thank you :pray: for visiting my profile.

-I am a Machine Learning Engineer aspirant.
-I am currently pursuing Masters in Industrial and Management Engineering at IIT Kanpur, India.
+I am an analyst, software engineer by practice.
+I am currently pursuing my Masters in Industrial and Management Engineering at IIT Kanpur, India.

-I am working and exploring on ideas to build AI systems or applications for Machine Learning in Finance.
-And I am very passionate to collaborate and work with people who share the same passion of building AI systems for good.
+I am interested in problem solving and exploring new challenging topics.
+I am passionate about coding :technologist:, story telling.
+I am currently working with problems in data science, machine learning and finance.
+I always love to collaborate and work with people who share the same passion of building technology and business for good.

-If you are interested to work with me, please visit [my website](https://akashsonowal.pythonanywhere.com/) to contact me.
+Say Hi :wave:, at [LinkedIn](https://www.linkedin.com/in/akashsonowal/).